Is the UK stock market cheap or expensive compared to historic norms? And are its returns over the next decade or so likely to be good, bad or ugly?

 The result is the PE10 ratio, although a more popular alternative is the inflation-adjusted version, commonly known as CAPE (cyclically adjusted PE).

-CAPE is very useful because we have lots of data which says:
+CAPE is very useful because we have lots of data which say that:

 - When CAPE is far above average, stock market returns over ten to 30 years or so are likely to be far below average.